code-forge-temple/agentic-signal/docs/docs/nodes/overview.md

 # Intro

-This section provides an overview of all available node types and integrations in Agentic Signal.
+This section provides an overview of all available node types and integrations in `Agentic Signal`.
 Each node represents a building block for your workflow, enabling data input, AI processing, external API calls, validation, and output.

 ## Node Structure